carpentries-incubator/proposals/README.md

 Thank you for your interest in developing and sharing lesson materials!
 This GitHub organization serves as a resource for people to share and use each other’s Carpentries-style lessons.
 The materials provided in this GitHub organization have not been reviewed by and are not endorsed by The Carpentries.

-Everyone participating in The Carpentries Incubator agrees to follow The Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc).
+Everyone participating in The Carpentries Incubator agrees to follow The Carpentries [Code of Conduct][coc].

 ## The Carpentries Incubator vs The Carpentries Lab
 The Carpentries Incubator is a space for: